List of Sonic the Hedgehog characters: Professor Gerald Robotnik

-is the paternal grandfather of Maria Robotnik and Dr. Ivo "Eggman" Robotnik, originally introduced in Sonic Adventure 2.
+is the paternal grandfather of Maria Robotnik and Doctor Ivo "Eggman" Robotnik, originally introduced in Sonic Adventure 2.
 Fifty years before the main series, he constructed the Space Colony ARK and researched immortality for the United Federation in an attempt to create the "Ultimate Life Form", hoping that it could help cure Maria's illness, leading to the creation of Shadow the Hedgehog.
 However, the failure of an earlier prototype led the United Federation to shut down the project and cover up its existence, with the military organization GUN leading a violent raid on the ARK during which Maria was killed.
 Fueled by anger over his granddaughter's death and becoming resentful of humanity's increasingly callous nature, Gerald converted the ARK into a doomsday weapon and brainwashed Shadow before being executed, hoping the hedgehog would destroy the world in retribution.
 The stories of Sonic Battle, Shadow the Hedgehog and Shadow Generations have further expanded on the character's backstory and motivations, including his discovery of the Gizoid and his collaboration with the Black Arms aliens to create Shadow.

-Gerald appears in the film Sonic the Hedgehog 3, portrayed by Jim Carrey, who also portrays his grandson.
+Gerald appears in the film Sonic the Hedgehog 3 as the main antagonist, portrayed by Jim Carrey, who also portrays his grandson.
 In contrast to the video games, the film version of Gerald is still alive in the present instead of being executed following the shutdown of Project Shadow.
 He helps Shadow escape from GUN's custody and later recruits his grandson to help them activate the Eclipse Cannon to supposedly destroy GUN's headquarters.
 After he reveals his true intentions to destroy the Earth for Maria's death, Ivo works together with Tails and Knuckles to stop him, with Ivo ultimately killing Gerald with Super Sonic's quill, knocking him into an energy field.